tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-virtual-networks-within-a-subscription.md

 ---
 # List virtual networks within a subscription

-This operations lists all virtual networks in a subscription
+This operation lists all virtual networks in a subscription

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).